Revolutionary Catalonia: Rural collectivization

 For the CNT, collectivization was a key component of the revolution, they feared that the small holders and tenant farmers would form the core of a new landholding class and act as an obstacle to the revolution.
 The Anarchists also believed that private ownership of land created a bourgeois mentality and led to exploitation.
 While the official policy of the CNT was that of peaceful voluntary collectivization and many small farmers and peasant proprietors voluntarily joined the collectives, a larger proportion of them opposed collectivization or joined only after extreme duress.
 The presence of armed CNT militiamen also had the effect of imposing fear on those who opposed collectivization.
 Those smallholders who refused collectivization were prevented from hiring any laborers and usually were forced to sell their crops directly to the committees, on their terms.
 They were also often denied the services of the collectivized businesses such as the barbershops and bakeries, use of communal transport, farm equipment and food supplies from communal warehouses.
 All of these economic pressures combined caused many tenant farmers and smallholders to give up their land and join the collectives.

 While some joined voluntarily, others, especially in the beginning of the revolution, were forced to join the collectives by anarchist militias.
 The anarcho-syndicalist periodical Solidaridad Obrera reported that: "Certain abuses have been committed that we consider counterproductive.
 We know that certain irresponsible elements have frightened the small peasants and that up to now a certain apathy has been noted in their daily labors."

 The voluntary nature of the rural collectivization varied from region to region.
 According to Ralph Bates: "While there were plenty of abuses, forced collectivization, etc., there were plenty of good collectives, i.e., voluntary ones."
-The anarchist Emma Goldman noted how workers in collectives saw it as their duty convince their fellow workers that common labor was superior, writing:
+The anarchist Emma Goldman noted how workers in collectives saw it their duty to convince their fellow workers that common labor was superior, writing: